dadigu/Slugger/README.md

 ## About this plugin
 This is a simple jQuery plugin to slugify an input field as you type with the option to connect it to a fx. title input then the slug will be automatically generated as you type in a title.

-Currently it will remove all special characters but replace Icelandic and Danish specific characters with alphanumeric characters.

 <hr>

 ### Installation